KumarOrohit/GitHubApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

+This Web-App will help to get the List of all Public github Repository with the User-Info.

+# How to use

+1. Enter the GitHub username in input feild and submit.
+2. It will give you list of all the public Repo.
+3. There will be 10 repo per page.
+From the bottom You can change page see other repo if any.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.